Who We Are

 What We Do

-The organisation advocates and lobbies all levels of government on behalf of multicultural communities in areas like human rights, access and equity and improving services.
+ECCV advocates and lobbies all levels of government on behalf of multicultural communities in areas like human rights, access and equity and improving services.
 As our core business we advocate on any issue that is of concern to our members.
 We also help build the capacity of new and emerging communities and develop policy on a wide range of issues including undertaking original research often in collaboration with major tertiary institutions.

 We are proud to have been the key advocate for culturally diverse communities in Victoria since 1974.